For Foundation: Galactic Frontier heavy spenders ($500+/month) deciding whether Evan Rogers is worth committing to during his current rotation window.

 Evan Rogers is the anchor champion for the Beam flagship formation in Foundation: Galactic Frontier.
 His kit delivers three things simultaneously that no other Beam champion replicates in a single slot.

-That combination — formation-wide ATK buff, sustained laser DPS, and 10% ability damage amplification — is why Beam is the strongest PvP and GvG formation type at current meta.
+That combination of formation-wide ATK buff, sustained laser DPS, and 10% ability damage amplification is why Beam is the strongest PvP and GvG formation type at current meta.
 The type itself is strong.
 Evan Rogers is what makes it dominant.

 Invest Training Manuals and Power Crystals in this order:

-Priority 1 — Expert Proficiency (passive).
-This is the formation-wide ATK buff.
+Priority 1: Expert Proficiency (passive).
+Formation-wide ATK buff.
 It scales with every level and benefits the entire formation continuously.
-It is the first skill to max.
+First skill to max.

-Priority 3 — Desire to Kill (ultimate).
+Priority 3: Desire to Kill (ultimate).
 The 10% ability damage amplifier for the full formation.
-Powerful but unlocks at max potential — this is a long-term investment target, not a day-one priority.
+Powerful but unlocks at max potential.
+Long-term investment target, not a day-one priority.

 Do not spread Training Manuals across multiple champions while Evan Rogers is at partial potential.
 The formation-wide ATK bonus means every manual invested in his passive returns value across your entire Beam roster, not just his own damage output.